Stan Brakhage: 1970s and 1980s

 Brakhage explored new approaches to filmmaking in the 1970s.
 In 1971, he completed a set of three films inspired by public institutions in the city of Pittsburgh.
 These three films—Eyes, about the city police, Deus Ex, filmed in a hospital, and The Act of Seeing with One's Own Eyes, depicting autopsy—are collectively known as "The Pittsburgh Trilogy".
 In 1974, Brakhage made the feature-length The Text of Light, consisting entirely of images of light refracted in a glass ashtray.
 In 1979, he experimented with Polavision, a format marketed by Polaroid, making about five 2 1/2 minute films.
 The whereabouts of these films are unknown as of 2024.
 He continued his visual explorations of landscape and the nature of light and thought process, and through the late 1970s and early 1980s produced filmic equivalents of what he termed "moving visual thinking" in several series of photographic abstractions known as the Roman, Arabic, and Egyptian series.

-Stan Brakhage taught at the University of Colorado in Boulder off and on, in the late 1970s and early 1980s.
+Stan Brakhage taught at the University of Colorado in Boulder off and on, in the late 1970s through the late 1980s.
 He separated from Jane in 1986, and in 1989 married his second wife, Marilyn; the two went on to have two children together.
 In the late 1980s, Brakhage returned to making sound films, with the four-part Faustfilm cycle, and also completed the hand-painted film, The Dante Quartet.

 Brakhage was awarded the Edward MacDowell Medal in 1989.